foo123/FILTER.js/api-reference.md

 The (optional) colorTable(s) parameter(s) are array(s) of 256 numbers which define the color lookup map(s) (separately for Green and Blue channels if specified, else same table for all RGB channels).

-The filter scans an image and changes the coloring of each pixel according to the color map table
+The filter scans an image and maps each pixel color according to the color table map per color

 The class has various pre-defined filters which can be combined in any order.